nre-learning/antidote/docs/platform/architecture.rst

   `Multus <https://github.com/intel/multus-cni>`_, we can provision multiple networks for a pod.
 * When we schedule lesson resources, we use affinity rules to ensure all of a lessons' resources are scheduled onto the same host.
-* Depending on the resource type, and the connections described in the :ref:`lesson definition <syringefile>`, we may also connect additional interfaces to a pod, connected to other networks.
+* Depending on the resource type, and the connections described in the :ref:`lesson definition <lessons>`, we may also connect additional interfaces to a pod, connected to other networks.
 * Since all pods are on the same host, if we need to connect pods together directly, such as in a specified network topology, we can simply create a linux bridge and add the relevant interfaces.
 In the future, we will do away